natcap/natural-capital-footprint-impact/README.md

 ## Introduction

-This command-line script calculates metrics of the impact of human-made structures on certain ecosystem services, based on their physical footprint on the landscape.
-It uses point or polygon locations of corporate assets, along with raster layers of ecosystem services to generate spatial and tabular results that can be used to compare ecosystem service impacts across assets.
+This command-line script calculates metrics of the impact of human-made structures on certain ecosystem services and measures of biodiversity, based on their physical footprint on the landscape.
+It uses point or polygon locations of corporate assets, along with raster layers of ecosystem services or biodiversity metrics to generate spatial and tabular results that can be used to compare impacts across assets, companies, and portfolios.

 The ecosystem services provided are:
 - `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast.